zopefoundation/z3c.sqlalchemy/README.txt

 or using Python directly::

-  python2.4 setup.py install
+  python2.7 setup.py install

 Note:
 -----
 z3c.sqlalchemy depends on the modules **zope.component**, **zope.schema**
 and **zope.interface**.
-If you are using z3c.sqlalchemy in a Python-only environment, ensure the these components have to be installed either as eggs or by setting the PYTHONPATH to a corresponding Zope 2 or Zope 3 installation.
+If you are using z3c.sqlalchemy in a Python-only environment, ensure the these components have to be installed either as eggs or by setting the PYTHONPATH to a corresponding Zope installation.

 Usage